Jump to a section:

 National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Compare or rank post-secondary institutions and/or geographic areas on variables including admissions, enrollment, and completions (degrees granted).

-National Center for Education Statistics, Public School Search: Search for public schools, including vocational, charter and magnet schools, within a given number of miles from a particular zip code.
-Data may be downloaded to excel.
+National Center for Education Statistics, Public School Search: Search for public schools, including vocational, charter, and magnet schools, within a radius from a particular zip code.

-National Center for Education Statistics, Schools and Colleges: Search for public schools, private schools and colleges by state, city, or miles from a given zip code.
-Contains data on enrollment, demographics, and student/teacher ratio for public and private schools and data on enrollment, characteristics and financial information for colleges.
+National Center for Education Statistics, Schools and Colleges: Search for public schools, private schools, and colleges by state, city or within a radius of a particular zip code.
+Contains data on enrollment, demographics, and student/teacher ratio for public and private schools, and financial information for colleges.

-The Nation’s Report Card: Compare state/jurisdiction performance on the National Assessments of Educational Progress (NAEP) assessments in mathematics, reading, writing and science at grates 4, 8 and 12.
+The Nation’s Report Card: Compare state/jurisdiction performance on the National Assessments of Educational Progress (NAEP) assessments in mathematics, reading, writing, and science at grades 4, 8, and 12.
 View trends and demographics, download snapshot reports, and compare results for each state/jurisdiction to the nation and to the other states.

-U.S. News and World Report, America’s Best High Schools: Based on comparing a school’s test scores with state averages.
+U.S. News and World Report, America’s Best High School: Based on comparing a school’s test scores with state averages.

 U.S. News and World Report, America’s Best Colleges: Based on assessment by administrators at peer institutions, retention of students, faculty resources, student selectivity, financial resources, alumni giving, and (for national universities and liberal arts colleges) “graduation rate performance,” the difference between the proportion of students expected to graduate and the proportion who actually do.